Arathhh8/Makefiles/README.md

 This project is a simple example of how to use Makefiles to manage the build process for a C program.
 It includes basic functionality and demonstrates how to compile and link source files into an executable binary.

 You do not need an IDE to work with this project; you can manage and build it using the command line.
-However, if you prefer using an IDE, we recommend [Visual Studio Code (VSCode)](https://code.visualstudio.com/) for its robust support for C programming and its integration with build tools like Make.
+However, if you prefer using an IDE, I recommend [Visual Studio Code (VSCode)](https://code.visualstudio.com/) for its robust support for C programming and its integration with build tools like Make.

 ## Requirements

 * **Compiler**: GCC (GNU Compiler Collection)
 * **Make**: GNU Make

+### How to Check if You Have These Tools

+Before installing GCC and Make, you may want to check if they are already installed on your system.
+Here’s how you can verify their presence:

+#### macOS and Linux

+1. **Check GCC**:
+    Open a terminal and run:
+    ```sh
+    gcc --version
+    ```
+    If GCC is installed, you’ll see version information.
+If not, you'll receive a command not found message.

+2. **Check Make**:
+    In the terminal, run:
+    ```sh
+    make --version
+    ```
+    If Make is installed, you’ll see version information.
+If not, you'll receive a command not found message.

+#### Windows

+1. **Check GCC**:
+    Open Command Prompt or PowerShell and run:
+    ```sh
+    gcc --version
+    ```
+    If GCC is installed, you’ll see version information.
+If not, you'll receive a command not recognized message.

+2. **Check Make**:
+    In Command Prompt or PowerShell, run:
+    ```sh
+    make --version
+    ```
+    If Make is installed, you’ll see version information.
+If not, you'll receive a command not recognized message.

+If either of these tools is not installed, follow the installation instructions provided in the [Installation Instructions](#installation-instructions) section to get them set up on your system.

 ### Installation Instructions